mongodb/mongodb-vapor/README.md

 ## Installation
 This library works with **Swift 5.2+** , and supports Linux and macOS usage.
 The minimum macOS version required is **10.15**.

+### Step 1: Install Required System Libraries (Linux Only)
+If you are using macOS, you can skip ahead.

+The driver vendors and wraps the MongoDB C driver (`libmongoc`), which depends on a number of external C libraries when built in Linux environments.
+As a result, these libraries must be installed on your system in order to build MongoSwift.

+To install those libraries, please follow the [instructions](http://mongoc.org/libmongoc/current/installing.html#prerequisites-for-libmongoc) from `libmongoc`'s documentation.

+### Step 2: Install MongoDBVapor

-### Using in a New Project
+#### Create a New Project From a Template
 To create a new project using the library, the easiest way to get started is by using Vapor's command line tool, [Vapor Toolbox](https://github.com/vapor/toolbox), along with our application template:
 ```
 vapor new MyProject --template https://github.com/mongodb/mongodb-vapor-template/
 ```
 This will create a new project from a template, which you can edit to your liking.
 See the instructions [here](https://github.com/mongodb/mongodb-vapor-template/blob/main/README.md) or in the generated README for more details on the generated project.

-Note that for use on Linux you will need to install some additional dependencies (see [below](#step-1--install-required-system-libraries--linux-only-).)
-### Using in an Existing Project
-#### Step 1: Install Required System Libraries (Linux Only)
-The driver vendors and wraps the MongoDB C driver (`libmongoc`), which depends on a number of external C libraries when built in Linux environments.
-As a result, these libraries must be installed on your system in order to build MongoSwift.
-#### Step 2: Install the library
+#### Add to a Project Manually
-Add this package along with Vapor as dependencies in your project's `Package.swift` file:
+Alternatively, you can integrate this library manually in a SwiftPM project by adding it along with Vapor as dependencies in your project's `Package.swift` file:

 ```swift
 // swift-tools-version:5.2